bhorc/bhorc/README.md

 </p>

 ## About
 > Hello, my name is Andrew, I am a Front-end developer.
 My career as a web programmer began in my teenage years, that's when I decided to connect my life with programming.
-Throughout the whole time, I was met with difficulties, which I enthusiastically carried out over time.
+Throughout the whole time, I met many difficulties, which I enthusiastically carried out over time.
 To date, I can definitely say that I am not afraid of difficulties, but only strive to develop and improve, deepening the acquired skills, and I am looking forward to new discoveries!

 ### Education